keith-merchant-ibm/vpc-on-classic-1/vpc-cli-reference.md

 ## COMPUTE COMMANDS
 {: #compute-section}

-This section contains a reference for the CLI commands that are related to compute functionality in the IBM Cloud VPC, including profiles, images, keys, and instances.
+This section contains a reference for the CLI commands related to compute functionality in the IBM Cloud VPC, including profiles, images, keys, and instances.

 ## Profiles
 {: #profiles-section}
 The following section provides information about CLI commands for profiles.

 ### ibmcloud is instance-profiles